-It is important not to overthink your conclusion — it will be effective as long as it is thoughtful and ties back to the intro.
-The point is to provide the reader with a sense of completion and reinforce that what they just read is, in fact, important and relevant.
-Jot down some ideas on how to challenge the reader to take what they read into the real world, but never introduce any new ideas to the reader in your conclusion.
+An effective conclusion should seamlessly and thoughtfully and tie right back to the intro.
+Provide the reader with a sense of completion and reinforce that what they just read is, in fact, important and relevant.
+Jot down some ideas on how to challenge the reader to take what they learned into the real world (aka.
+Call to Action), but never introduce any new ideas to the reader in your conclusion.
 It’s too late for that!

 7. Edit and Tweak Your Outline

-Any good outline should have more than one draft.
-Don’t worry, subsequent versions of your outline really shouldn’t take long — it’s just a matter of tidying things up and reorganizing one last time before the real fun starts.
-Usually, my first draft of an outline is out of order, filled with cramped ideas, scratches, and scribbles.
-Put together a clean and easy to follow outline and the writing process will flow like water.
+Any good blog post outline should have more than one draft.
+Subsequent edits of your outline shouldn’t take long, it’s just a matter of tidying things up and reorganizing one last time before the real fun starts.

-Unfortunately, many of my early articles on this website were created without an outline.
-I had forgotten good writing habits and, in turn, writing had become a chore.
+Want to know something funny?
+Many of my early blog posts on this website were created without an outline.
+I’d gotten lazy, ignored good writing habits, and writing had become a chore.
 It wasn’t fun anymore.
-The whole task had become jumbled, tedious, and stressful.
+The whole process had become jumbled, tedious, and stressful.

-Thankfully, I snapped out of it and forced myself to start giving my writing structure again.
-Creating content is still far from effortless, but now that I use outlines I am enjoying the process again.
+But, I snapped out of it (for my own sanity) and forced outlines on myself in order to give my writing structure and direction again.
+It worked.
+Creating blog posts is still far from effortless, but now that I use outlines, the process is smooth and seamless.